October 2019 Metro Denver Market Update

 Market Continues to Improve for Buyers

-· The average price was down 0.6 percent from the previous month but up 6.1 percent from a year ago;
+· The average price increased 1.2 percent from the previous month and 3.5 percent from a year ago;

-· Active listings were slightly down compared to the previous month but rose 5.4 percent from this time last year; and
+· Active listings dropped 7.9 percent compared to the previous month and were nearly unchanged from this time last year; and

-· The average days on market increased 6.5 percent from the prior month and 22.2 percent from a year ago.
+· The average days on market was the same as the prior month but up 10 percent from a year ago.

 If you need any advice or assistance navigating our real estate market, contact me today at 303.710.5817 or firstname.lastname@example.org.
 I am never too busy for your referrals.

 This update is based on information provided by the Denver Metro Association of Realtors® for the period of October 1, 2019, through October 31, 2019, for the following counties: Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson and Park.